itrustmachines/bns-mcu-porting-key/doc/quick_start_en.md

 - Command Line Interface (CLI)

 The quickstarts are intended to guide you through the steps to install the software that the SDK will need, configure the settings for Sample Code, and check the result after doing ledgerinput.
-Quick starts involved follwing steps:
+The quickstarts involve the follwing steps:

 <!-- no toc -->
 1. [Download the SDK](#1-download-the-sdk)